 Reference Trip: Three Passes Route

-Quick ‘n Dirty Rating: Class 4- you fall, you are badly hurt or die.
+Quick ‘n Dirty Rating: Class 2- you fall, you sprain something.

 Map: Google Maps

 Chirp Peak looks very impressive from the NE.
 When we crested Shale Pass we were surprised by the dramatic NE aspect of the mountain with its unique rock formations and many water courses running down its sides into Peters Creek far below.
 Now that we were over Divide Pass however, the peak looked far less impressive and much more benign.
 After dropping our heavy overnight packs in the meadows we continued ascending to the gentle south ridge by first tackling steeper grass / shale slopes on the SE end of the mountain.